foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/redguard-barbarian.md

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Power Attacks:** *You deal 25% more damage with power attacks.*
-* **Resist Stagger:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*
+* **Fortify Destruction Cost:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*

 Being out in the open makes you an easy target for magic users.
 Improving your general resistance will allow you to eat the damage and continue your assault, most likely healing yourself in the process.
-If you find yourself getting staggered often and unable to keep up the assault, there's the third option.
+The third option is there for those who want to cast *Lightning Cloak* with less Magicka investment.

 #### Gloves